bio-ontology-research-group/DeepMOCCA/README.md

 #### Output
 The model will output:
+- A tab separated file contains:
+    * Sample_ID
-- A file contains the time to live for all samples for the selected cancer type.
+    * Time to live for a sample being testes for the selected cancer type and anatomical part
-- A file contains a vector representation for each patient retrieved through the model learning process.
+    * A vector representation for each the sample retrieved through the model learning process

 ## Scripts